alxblzd/alxblzd.github.io/_posts/2024-06-18-proxmox-installation.md

 this wifi card slot can be transformed and use as a storage, It's also a x1 pci 3.0 lane The goal is to have two nvme drive that can be used in stripped mode also called raid0 to improve storage speed.

 To do this, you need to purchase an "M2 A/E" key to "M2 M" key adapter.
-Given the limited space in these tiny PCs, you'll need to modify the PCB to fit a 2230 M.2 slot.
+Given the limited space in these tiny PCs, you'll need to break the PCB at the 2230 size limit.

 It won't be easy, but I assure you, it will work!